jglazar/jglazar.github.io/_projects/cd_project.md

 buy top-ranked stocks and short-sell bottom-ranked stocks, creating a net neutral portfolio.
 This is called a "long-short" strategy.

+CrunchDAO is the best quant competition I've found so far.
+The opportunity to work with real financial data, develop machine learning models, interact with professional quants, and compete with thousands of like-minded people is amazing!
+The CrunchDAO crew has been super welcoming and helpful to new members like myself, and they're constantly improving the platform.
+I highly recommend CrunchDAO if you're interested in quant finance or machine learning! 🤗

 ## The data

 CrunchDAO preprocesses and anonymizes its data to encourage participants to use